 Introduced by Rep. Alice Mann (DFL-Lakeville) and Sen. John Marty (DFL-Roseville), HF 1011 / SF 1293 would increase funding for the Family Planning Special Projects (FPSP) grant to protect family planning clinics and the thousands of Minnesotans who rely on them for care.

-LEGISLATIVE SESSION UPDATE (April 2019): Both the Minnesota House of Representatives and Governor Tim Walz strongly support increasing funding for the Family Planning Special Projects (FPSP) grant, with the House including additional funding in its larger package of health care spending bills – the House Omnibus Health and Human Services Finance bill (HF 2414).
-That package of bills will be debated by the full House in late April.
-Unfortunately, the GOP-controlled Senate does not support increasing funding for family planning, and is instead focusing on restricting abortion access and funding fake women’s health clinics.
-In the next few weeks, the Minnesota House, Senate and Governor Walz will negotiate a final health care bill that may or may not include additional family planning funding.
+Both the Minnesota House of Representatives and Governor Tim Walz strongly supported increasing funding for the Family Planning Special Projects (FPSP) grant, with the Governor and the House both including additional funding in their health care budget proposals.
+Unfortunately, the GOP-controlled Senate did not support increasing funding for family planning, and instead focused on restricting abortion access and funding fake women’s health clinics.
+Due to strong GOP opposition to family planning funding, the final budget agreement did not include additional family planning funding.

 There is significant unmet need for reproductive health care services across Minnesota.

 - Forty percent of all pregnancies in Minnesota are unintended, indicating an ongoing and urgent need for accessible family planning and reproductive health services.

 - Women in greater Minnesota have a 30% higher risk of being diagnosed with invasive disease—like cervical and breast cancer—compared with those in the Twin Cities area, and are less likely to receive preventive gynecological care, including breast exams, pap tests, and colorectal cancer screening.

 - Each year, approximately 20 million American women are in need of publicly funded family planning services; only a fraction of women receive those services.